Friday, August 8, 2008

 Augustins Inner Garden area

-Augustins not only has Gothic architecture it also displays some fine art works & sculpture totaling 4,000 pieces to view.
-There are separate buildings to wonder within each presenting exquisite works of art and lots of interior features.
+There are separate buildings to wander through, each presenting exquisite works of art and numerous interior features.

 Art inside one of several buildings in the Augustins Monastery Museum.